coste-v/kubernetes_infra_tutorial/Part2.md

 ![broken-redis-server](images/part2/broken-redis-server.png)

-Wouldn't it be nice to back up our redis data to have them back when we replace our redis-server Pod ?
+Wouldn't it be nice to save our redis data and to have them back when we replace our redis-server Pod ?

-Let's introduce volume and volume claims !
+To do this, let's introduce Volumes and Volume Claims !

-We'll start with the volume claim.
-A volume claim is a resource that allows pods to do some operation on some existing volumes.
-With volume claim, pods don't need to know what kind of volume they are using nor where those volumes are.
+We'll start with the Volume Claim.
+A Volume Claim is a resource that allows Pods to do some operation on some existing volumes.
+With Volume Claims, Pods don't need to know what kind of Volumes they are using nor where those Volumes are.

 Let's have a look at the resource :